 Among the list of drug offenses is marijuana cultivation.
-In the state of Utah, even a small amount of marijuana possession can lead to imprisonment.
+In the state of Utah, even a small amount of marijuana possession can result in severe consequences.
+Being convicted of marijuana cultivation can lead to imprisonment.
 In addition, growing marijuana plants can subject a person to felony marijuana cultivation charges resulting in heavy penalties.

 For example, possession of one to 100 pounds of marijuana can lead to zero to five years in prison.
 Furthermore, possession of more than 100 pounds of marijuana could result in imprisonment from one to 15 years.
 Having strong legal representation should be your first priority if you’ve been convicted of this crime.
 Contact [firm] to seek legal counsel regarding marijuana cultivation.

 If you have been charged with marijuana cultivation, it's best to seek legal representation as soon as possible.
 At Susanne Gustin Attorney at Law, Susanne Gustin has spent the past 28 years aggressively defending clients charged with marijuana cultivation, possession, and possession with intent to distribute.
 She will investigate your case, look for ways to suppress any evidence working against you, and work towards dismissal of charges or other satisfactory outcomes.

 We understand you may be worried about the consequences that await, and you may not know where to turn for help.
 To examine all of your legal options, contact Susanne Gustin at (801) 243-2814 to discuss your case with an experienced defense attorney.
 This firm services the following areas: Salt Lake City, Holladay, South Salt Lake, Herriman, East Millcreek, Cottonwood West, Mount Olympus, and Alta.